CloudHealth/cht_api_guide/partner_api.md

 To access the results for the customer of a partner there are two methods.
 The first is to setup a CloudHealth user in the customer, and generate an API key for that user.
 Queries to that API Key will return results for only that customer.
 In the case of costs, these will be the post-processed costs as written by Partner Billing.

-While this method is valid, it requires maintaining users in each customer.
+The downside of this method is that, it requires maintaining users in each customer.
 The preferred method is to use a compound key `<api_key>` `<client_api_id>`.
 The Client API Key is unique for each Customer of a Partner.
 It is automatically generated and is available from the Partner Customer Page

 In commands this is expressed as: